Independent Scotch Whisky Bottlers Available in Israel

 Duncan Taylor Scotch Whisky Limited is a specialist independent Scottish whisky merchant with one of the largest privately held collections of aged single malt and single grain Scotch whisky casks in the world.
 They are situated in Huntly, Aberdeenshire in Scotland.

-You can find Duncan Taylor products here in Israel but they are horrendously expensive and the lack of real information on the label is irritating.
-For instance, there is absolutely no excuse to release a Single Cask bottling with no Cask type information, and simply write on the label "Aged in Oak".
-That's really lazy.
-We should be told which cask type it is.
+You can find Duncan Taylor products here in Israel but they are horrendously expensive and the lack of basic (in my opinion mandatory) information on the label is irritating to say the least.

 Available in Israel from https://www.alphabetwhisky.com/